Menu

 You must bring:

-• your completed claim form
+• your completed statement of claim

-• your Document List and copies of all your documents
+• your document list and copies of all your documents

 • originals of all documents that you will use in your case